 On my last trip to Antarctica in 2005, I learned to throw chunks of ice into the water to replicate the sound a penguin would make if it jumped in.
 If no predators surfaced in the next minutes, we’d assume the coast was clear.

 That expedition was in midsummer, this one was later in the season, and further south.
 The difference in conditions is significant.
 I knew it would be a challenge, but I’ve been doing polar swims since 2003.
 I thought I knew what to expect.
 I didn’t expect to lose control of my hands.

-My crew didn’t feel it was safe to swim from shore, so we had to find a gap in the sea ice.
 At minus 1.7°C, the water was the coldest it can get without freezing over.
 I knew even before I jumped out of the boat that I didn’t want this to be a long swim; my next swim in a few days time would be even tougher.
 I decided to swim for 500m or 10 minutes, whichever came first.

 In the end I swam 540m in 10 minutes.
 When I tried to grab the rope at the side of the boat, I couldn’t feel it.
 When they finally hauled me in I realised I couldn’t feel one side of my face.
 It was as if a clumsy dentist had given me too much aesthetic.

 This was by far the most painful polar swim I had ever done, and there was an even harder one ahead.